-PASS KEY NOT PROGRAMMED - 31: This warning message displays when the PASS-Key pellet information has not been programmed into your vehicle.
-See your Cadillac dealership for service.
+PROGRAM PASS KEY - 31: This warning message displays when the PASS-Key II pellet information has not been programmed into your vehicle.
+See your dealership for service.
+PHONE NOT PRESENT - 126: This message will appear when the steering wheel controls for the optional phone system are activated but the phone is not plugged into the vehicle.
+Make sure your phone is plugged in.
+If your phone appears to be connected, see your dealership for service.